White House sticking to contraception plan

 But many still oppose it, including the Republican candidates vying to become their party's nominee to face Obama in the November 6 presidential election.

-Republican Congressman Paul Ryan said on ABC the compromise was an accounting trick and said there were enough votes in the House of Representatives to block it.
+Republican congressman Paul Ryan called the compromise an accounting trick and said there were enough votes in the House of Representatives to block it.

 Santorum, a staunch Catholic who has attracted social conservatives in his bid for the White House, said he has no problem with the public policy of allowing women access to contraception.